How to best handle variable And unknown ‘Deal Value’ amounts in Pipedrive

 Hello Mike, thank you ever so much for this.
 I had no clue that there was a recurring revenue feature in Piprdrive.
 Our core business revolves around clients paying monthly fees to us, so this is extremely useful.
 Pipedrive just go that much better for us!

-Mike van der Valk said:
+Mike van der Valk Pipedrive Team Posts: 3,049 PIPEDRIVE TEAM

 That's awesome.
 It's pretty new still and we're keen on improving it even further, keep an eye on this topic and start following it to stay up to date with recent feature updates: https://community.pipedrive.com/feed/whats-new